cornell-cup/cs-reminibot/README.md

 * Node.js (The Javascript runtime library)
 * npm (The Javascript package manager)

+**Click on the links below for Operating Specific guide on how to install the above dependencies:**

 [Ubuntu 18 Installing Initial Requirements guide](#Ubuntu)

 [Mac OS Installing Initial Requirements guide](#MacOS)